klaeufer/HOTLangBench/README.md

 ### Limitations

 The algorithm(s) included so far are sequential.
-Therefore, they are only partially relevant for the performance differences among these languages in real-world scenarios involving concurrent, parallel, or distributed algorithms and implementations.
+Therefore, they are only partially relevant for performance differences among these languages in real-world scenarios involving concurrent, parallel, or distributed algorithms and implementations.